koodikommando/42_philosophers/README.md

 ## **Overview**

-In this project, multiple philosophers are seated around a table with a for between each pair.
+In this project, multiple philosophers are seated around a table with a fork between each pair.
 Philosophers alternate between eating, thinking, and sleeping.
 To eat, a philosopher needs two forks — one on the left and one on the right.
 This scenario creates a challenge in avoiding deadlock and ensuring that each philosopher gets a chance to eat.

 ## **Usage**